zhangrengang/subgenome_phasing_example/README.md

 conda activate SubPhaser
 python setup.py install

-conda install -c bioconda wgdi diamond phytop newick_utils
+conda install -c bioconda wgdi diamond aster phytop newick_utils
 ```

 ### Subgenome phasing with WGDI ###
 ##### Prepare input data #####

-    * Genomic data (protein sequences in fasta format and gene coordinates in custom gff format) of the allopolyploid complex are required.
+1. Genomic data (protein sequences in fasta format and gene coordinates in custom gff format) of the allopolyploid complex are required.
-    * Genomic data of potential diploid progenitors as far as possible are recommended.
+2. Genomic data of potential diploid progenitors as far as possible are recommended (here is omitted).
-    * Genomic data of outgroup or [ancestral karyotype](https://github.com/SunPengChuan/wgdi-example/blob/main/Karyotype_Evolution.md) are required.
+3. Genomic data of outgroup or [ancestral karyotype](https://github.com/SunPengChuan/wgdi-example/blob/main/Karyotype_Evolution.md) are required.
-	* Configure files for WGDI.
+4. Configure files for WGDI.

 Here, we just use the example data [Triticum aestivum (AABBDD) and T. turgidum (AABB), and the outgroup Hordeum vulgare] prepared in this repo:
 ```
 git clone https://github.com/zhangrengang/subgenome_phasing_example